 Although it’s not a very big city, it has all the amenities of one.

-You’ve got easy access to an international airport, big box stores, malls, movie theaters, and an abundance of cafes, restaurants, and bars.
+You’ve got easy access to an international airport, big box stores like Costco and Walmart, malls, movie theaters, and many cafes, bars, and restaurants with incredible views.

 Importantly for remote workers, Puerto Vallarta also has fiber-optic internet in many neighborhoods.
 There are several excellent co-working spaces and cafes if you prefer not to work at home.

-You’re also on the hook for drinking water (don’t drink it out of the tap!) and can easily get 20L gallon jugs delivered for a few bucks each.
+You’re also on the hook for drinking water (don’t drink it out of the tap!) and can easily get 20-gallon jugs delivered for a few bucks each.

 Your electric bill largely depends on how much you use the A/C, and it can get quite expensive in the hot and humid months of June-October.